-Indicators 5.1.4 and 6.2.2 were deemed 'not relevant' for the revision as they are set at 100% for sustainability reasons and there is no intention to change this.
-The feed related indicators (7.2.1a and 7.2.1b and 7.2.2) were also deemed 'not relevant' for this revision as these indicators are now covered by the [forthcoming] ASC Feed Standard.

-Indicator 7.4.2 a and b (eFCR and PRE) is not a performance metric requirement indicator as such, but requires the farm to measure and report on the eFCR.
-It will therefore not be taken into account for the determination of sample size.
-Best data availability for both ASC certified farms and literature was obtained for the survival rate in fed and permanently aerated ponds as well as FFER.
+Indicator 5.1.4 and 6.2.2 were deemed 'not relevant' for the revision as they are set at 100% for sustainability reasons and there is no intention to change these indicators.
+The feed related indicators (7.2.1a and b and 7.2.2) were also deemed 'not relevant' for this revision as these indicators are now covered by the ASC Feed Standard.
+Indicator 7.4.2 a and b (eFCR and PRE) are not metric indicators as such but require the farm to report on the eFCR and PRE.
+Both were therefore not taken into account for the determination of sample size.
+Best data availability for both ASC certified farms and literature was given for the survival rate in fed and permanently aerated ponds as well as FFER.

-Required sample size for data form non-certified farms is therefore set at n = 40 for data covering both species.
+Required sample size for data form non-certified farms was therefore set at n = 40 for data covering both species.
 Species specific data should show a minimum sample size of n = 10 per species (see FFER).
 Data collection should be equally spread among the main producer countries.